Gentoro-OneMCP/onemcp/cli/README.md

 That's it!
 The CLI will automatically:
 - Run the setup wizard (choose your AI provider) - for the first time.
-- Start all required services
+- Start the OneMCP service
-- Launch interactive chat with example queries
+- Open the interactive chat interface

 ## Requirements

 - **Node.js** >= 20
 - **Java** 21 (for running the Java application)
 - **Maven** (for building the Java application)

-Optional:
-- **OpenTelemetry Collector** (for telemetry)

 For detailed installation options, see the [Advanced Installation](#advanced-installation) section below.